fakeviolet/WebDigger/README.md

 ## Usage
-This script searches web for finding information about a noun or nickname.
+This script searches the web for finding information about a noun or nickname.

 Sites that have the name you want will be displayed.
 ## Installation